llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

         * *imp* `shared` is only for variables referenced within the loop but declared outside the loop, and these are already shared by the simple C `for` loop.
-        * *exp* `reduction` reduces across only one thread because this is a sequential `acc loop`.
-Thus, the `reduction` should specify the creation of a single private copy of the variable that is initialized and later merged back to the original variable according the reduction operator.
-The only way that behavior appears to be different than just discarding the `reduction`, as Clacc does, is if either (1) the loop body performs an operation on the variable that's inconsistent with the reduction operator, or (2) there's a race on writes to the original variable that's somehow avoided when postponing the write to the exit of the loop.
+        * *exp* `reduction` for a gang-private variable is discarded here because it is a trivial reduction, as discussed under "Semantic Clarifications" above.
-          Clacc makes the assumption that these are likely broken use cases and need not be supported.
-In general, it seems intuitive that a reduction on a sequential loop should have no effect.
+        * *exp* `reduction` for a gang-shared variable is discarded here and is implemented instead via an *imp* `reduction` on the `acc parallel`, as discussed under "Semantic Clarifications" above.
 * Otherwise, *pre*|*exp* `private` -> wrap the loop in a compound statement and declare an uninitialized local copy of the variable.
   Notes: